aaron-grau/curic/html-css/projects/aa_times/README.md

 common design elements and essential layout features.
 We will use the `layout.scss` file when styling aspects common to our entire application.

-Notice that all of app's content is styled in a defined blocked away from the edges of the screen.
+Notice that all of app's content is styled in a defined block away from the edges of the screen.
 Each component is also contained within regions with clean margins.
 This is essential for user experience because it makes content easier to read.